Materials & Care

 Each piece that is produced in the studio is made with clay from the nearby Westerwald region, the largest connected clay deposits in Europe, with a rich variety of clays and broad spectrum of earthy tones.

-All objects within the collection are high–fired stoneware or porcelain made by experimenting with different techniques, from wheel–throwing to slipcasting and handbuilding.
-Casted pieces are moulded off an original form that is first built, thrown or turned from plaster.
-The whole process has many different steps and it's beautiful to be able to work on everything from the beginning to the finished product, even though it can involve a few frustrating moments.
+All objects from the collection are high–fired, both stoneware and porcelain made by experimenting with different techniques, from wheel–throwing to slipcasting and handbuilding.
+Casted pieces are moulded off an original form that is first thrown, handbuilt or turned from plaster.
+The whole process has many different steps and stages, there lies a special beauty in being able to work on everything from the very beginning to the finished product.
 All pieces are first drying for at least 7–10 days before being bisque–fired at 900 °C. This takes about 12 hours (and another 12 until the kiln can be opened).
-Each piece is then washed, sanded and smoothed, glazed and then once again fired at 1220°C. The second firing takes about 16 hours, another cooling down round until the pieces are finally ready to be taken out.
-That's why it takes at least 4 weeks to finish one product.
+Each piece is then sanded and smoothed, glazed and then once again fired at 1220°C. The second firing takes about 16 hours, another cooling down round until the pieces are finally ready to be taken out.
+That's why it takes at least 3 weeks to finish one product.

 All pieces are made with care, with natural materials that are made to last.
 Since all products are crafted by hand, irregularities may occur on the surface.
 All pieces are waterproof, acid–resistant, impermeable and dishwasher–safe.
 A careful treatment and washing them by hand is still recommended, as they will last much longer.
 Use a soft cloth to avoid scratching, this will prolong the life of the pieces.
 The glazes used for plates and cups are all food–safe.

-All clay bodies are being reused / recycled / reclaimed.
+All clay bodies are being reused, recycled and reclaimed.

 Clay